Aonach Air Chrith

 Aonach Air Chrith's summit at 1021 metres sits prominently along whichever ridge you're traversing, offering breathtaking views across Kintail and Glen Shiel.
 The name 'Trembling Ridge' becomes viscerally clear on the summit—the narrow crest and exposed position create an airy, exhilarating feeling that demands respect.
 The cairn marking the top provides a brief respite, though the exposure means most walkers don't linger long.

 Shelter is non-existent on Aonach Air Chrith's summit, and the mountain is fully exposed to prevailing westerly winds sweeping in from the Atlantic.
 On clear days, the panoramic views are among Scotland's finest, extending to Skye and the Cuillin in the west and across the North West Highlands.
 In poor visibility or strong winds, the summit becomes a serious place requiring expert navigation and nerves of steel.
-The rocky terrain provides good purchase in dry conditions but demands constant attention to foot placement.

 The approaches to Aonach Air Chrith through Glen Shiel pass through native woodland fragments before emerging onto open…